krishnajs08/Project_Travsolo/README.md

 # Project_Travsolo

+ REGISTER AND LOGIN TO THE WEBSITE FOR THE EXPLORE OPTION .....
+WHICH GIVE YOU A GREATE EXPERIENCE ...:)

 TravSolo is a web platform built for solo travelers.
 It helps users discover destinations, find hotels, and manage travel itineraries—powered by modern web technologies.

 🚀 Features